mhill10/SalonSolutions/README.md

 This repository will serve as the showcase for Matthew Hill's Enterprise Java Individual Project: Salon Solutions... a web-based platform for salon individual owners/hairstylists and their clientele.

-Video walkthrough demo (as of Monday, May 11, 2020): https://youtu.be/s-FcfY1Ctl0
+Initial Video walkthrough demo (as of Monday, May 11, 2020): https://youtu.be/s-FcfY1Ctl0 Final Video Update (as of Wednesday, May 13, 2020): https://youtu.be/f1spV_ETeCU

 ### Problem Statement